gruntjs/grunt-contrib-jasmine/README.md

 #### src
 Type: `String|Array`

-*Minimatch* - This defines your source files.
+*Minimatch* - Your source files.
 These are the files that you are testing.

 #### options.specs
 Type: `String|Array`

-*Minimatch* - These are your Jasmine specs.
+*Minimatch* - Your Jasmine specs.

 #### options.vendor
 Type: `String|Array`

-*Minimatch* - These are third party libraries, generally loaded before anything else happens in your tests.
-You'll likely add things like jQuery and Backbone here.
+*Minimatch* - Third party libraries, generally loaded before anything else happens in your tests.
+Libraries like jQuery and Backbone.

 #### options.helpers
 Type: `String|Array`

-*Minimatch* - These are non-source, non-spec helper files.
+*Minimatch* - Non-source, non-spec helper files.
 In the default runner these are loaded after `vendor` files

+#### options.styles
+Type: `String|Array`

+*Minimatch* - CSS files that get loaded after the jasmine.css

 #### options.outfile
 Type: `String`
 Default: `_SpecRunner.html`

-This is the auto-generated specfile that phantomjs will use to run your tests.
+The auto-generated specfile that phantomjs will use to run your tests.
-This is automatically deleted upon normal runs
+Automatically deleted upon normal runs

 #### options.junit.path
 Type: `String`